-A person shall not be entitled to a refund of any fee paid for -

-- (a) bathing or using any facilities provided for public use in a pool premises; or - (b) the hire of local government property where that hire is cancelled but the local government may authorise repayment of a part or all of the amount paid.
+- (1) A person will not be entitled to a refund of any fee paid for bathing or using any facilities provided for public use in a pool premises. - (2) Where the hire of local government property is cancelled, the local government may, at its sole discretion, authorise repayment of part or all of the amount paid.